qld-gov-au/services-directory/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 Single-page application for services directory page (Do it online).
-This page
+This page is used on [Do it online](http://www.qld.gov.au/services/) page and in service centre kiosks.
+So, it is important to keep this in mind when testing and developing.

 ## Requirements